thisislezhang/thisislezhang.github.io/index.md

 ## News:
+*   **Oct 2024:** A huge congratulations to my first year PhD student Pengyao Qin for securing the 2nd place in the DIAMOND challenge in MICCAI 2024.
 *   **Aug 2024:** One EPSRC funded PhD studentship awarded.
 *   **June 2024:** One EPSRC funded summer project studentship awarded.
 *   **June 2024:** One paper accepted to Pattern Recognition.